vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 |VMC on AWS SDDC Version|1.16 and later|
 |NSX Advanced Load Balancer|20.1.7|

-The Interoperability Matrix can be verified at all times [here](https://interopmatrix.vmware.com/Interoperability?col=551,&row=648,%26789,)
+For up-to-date information about which software versions can be used together, check the Interoperability Matrix [here](https://interopmatrix.vmware.com/Interoperability?col=551,&row=648,%26789,).

 ## Benefits of running VMware Tanzu on VMware Cloud on AWS